-- Access to ongoing research.
 You may be eligible to participate in ongoing research that may help you or others with tracheal cancers.

-- Support to you and your family.
-Our comprehensive support services range from helping patients minimize the side effects of cancer treatment to coping with the emotional and psychological effects of diagnosis and treatment.
+Our comprehensive support services range from helping your minimize the side effects of cancer treatment to helping you and your family cope with the emotional and psychological effects of diagnosis and treatment.
 View all of our cancer support groups in our event calendar.

 Our Duke Cancer Center features spacious waiting areas, a Quiet Room, large infusion rooms, and a rooftop garden area where patients -- depending on their treatment regimen -- can receive chemotherapy outdoors.